aliyun/terraform-provider-alicloud/website/docs/r/network_acl.html.markdown

 subcategory: "VPC"
 layout: "alicloud"
 page_title: "Alicloud: alicloud_network_acl"
-sidebar_current: "docs-alicloud-resource-network-acl"
 description: |-
   Provides a Alicloud VPC Network Acl resource.
 ---

 # alicloud_network_acl

 Provides a VPC Network Acl resource.
+Network Access Control List (ACL) is a Network Access Control function in VPC.
+You can customize the network ACL rules and bind the network ACL to the switch to control the traffic of ECS instances in the switch.

 For information about VPC Network Acl and how to use it, see [What is Network Acl](https://www.alibabacloud.com/help/en/ens/latest/createnetworkacl).